pnm27/snRNA_scRNA_Pipeline/README.md

     - Support for cellranger-arc count.
       - [x] Add support for alignment.
       - [ ] Add support for ATAC-based vireo demultiplexing.
+- Will be adding Agentic AI support for genotype based demultiplexing using Ollama (with support for public vLLMs too).

 This pipeline intends to not only make complex {term}`preprocessing` workflows easy (e.g. snRNA seq with pooled samples, double HTOs, etc.) but also to facilitate the use of common workflows used for preprocessing by providing *readymade* different combinations of softwares/tools (see {ref}`selectable <selectable-modules>` modules for more options).

 It also supports various software/pipeline for scRNA seq pre-processing.